alexkemp9/Python3docs/README.md

 All the bug-issues on Frames have now (Dec 2024) been answered above (see [Frames](#frames)).
 In short, do not anchor a Frame to a page.

-2. #### In Writer, selecting the whole of an Image caption also selects the image
+2. #### In Writer v24.8.3.2, selecting the whole of an Image caption also selects the image

 > [Bug 164295](https://bugs.documentfoundation.org/show_bug.cgi?id=164295)
 >